Integrating Splunk Enterprise

 -

-From the displayed left-side panel, select HTTP Event Collector.
+From the left panel, select HTTP Event Collector.

 -

-In the HTTP Event Connector form, specify the required details and click Next.
+In the HTTP Event Connector form, specify the required details and select Next.

 -